By Renee’ Fulkerson

 - Am I able to take a full deep breath in this posture?

-- Does this posture simulate functional movement, am I comfortable and stable?
+- Does this posture simulate functional movement?
+Am I comfortable and stable?

-We have been exploring in my public YogAlign practice that some folks do not and have not ever felt comfortable and stable in a forward lunge.
+In my public YogAlign class, I have found that some folks do not and have not ever felt comfortable and stable in a forward lunge.
 A lunge is a lower-body exercise that works several muscle groups at once.
 The targeted muscles include the glutes, hips, and butt, in addition to the hamstrings and quadriceps in your thighs.
-The calf muscles in your lower legs, your abdominal muscles and your back muscles act as stabilizers during this exercise.
+The calf muscles in your lower legs, your abdominal muscles, and your back muscles act as stabilizers during this exercise.
 Not feeling stable in the forward lunge restricts deep breath, alignment, and therefore is not comfortable or supported.
 The solution, to place a yoga block under the back foot for a double-duty purpose.
 One, getting alignment from the foot to the hip.
 Two raises the heel to a comfortable level and creates the stability the student was lacking.
 Once they are in a stable lunge everything, else falls into place.

-I have also had students lunge with the assist of the wall.
-Placing their right foot forward big toe close to the wall be not touching, left foot back on a block or heel lifted once they feel stable (foot in alignment with hip) I have them check to see if the back of the head the Occipital bone and the sacrum are in alignment creating even more stability and bonus proper alignment.
-Next when alignment and stability are solid we sink into the front knee and place the pads of our fingers (fingers open to turn on the arm muscles) against the wall upper chest height and start our SIP breath (structurally Informed Posture- informs our body of how to be in good posture by aligning from the inside out).
-Allowing this core breath to stabilize the body along with drawing the shoulder blades together creating even more stability.
+I have also had students lunge with the assist of a prop.
+Stepping their right foot forward and placing their big toe close to the wall. (but not touching) Next stepping their left foot back on a block or lifting their heel once they feel stable. (foot in alignment with hip) I have them check to see if the back of their head (the Occipital bone) and the sacrum are in alignment.
+Next, when we are in alignment and stable, we sink into the front knee.
+Placing the pads of our fingers (fingers open to turn on the arm muscles) against the wall to upper chest height and start our SIP breath. (structurally Informed Posture- informs our body of how to be in good posture by aligning from the inside out).
+Allowing this core breath to stabilize the body and drawing the shoulder blades together creates even more stability.
 Once we are aligned, in a posture with effective breathing, balance, and, comfort we can reap all the benefits.
 The above described YogAlign Power Lunge is sustainable for the human body as it ticks all our boxes.

-We can create a happy healthy mind, body and spirit well into a mature age by putting our body in breathable, aligned, functional, comfortable and stable yoga postures.
+We can create a happy, healthy mind, body, and spirit well into a mature age by putting our body in breathable, aligned, functional, comfortable, and stable yoga postures.
 Now go out and use your sustainable body for good!